libcpr/cpr/README.md

 ## Announcements

-The cpr project will have a new maintainer: [Tim Stack](https://github.com/tstack).
+The cpr project will have a new maintainer: [Fabian Sauter](https://github.com/com8) and [Tim Stack](https://github.com/tstack).
 He has graciously agreed to donate his time to keep the project healthy and grow it.
 For those waiting on their PRs and issues to be resolved, I appreciate your patience and know that you will be in good hands moving forward.

 ## TLDR